Welcome to today's edition of the Rush 24-7 podcast.

 But the media just had a field day.

-Uh the third anniversary of the Iraq war.
+The third anniversary of the Iraq war.

-And I I I guess, in case you haven't heard, and I can't imagine how you might have missed it.
+And I guess in case you haven't heard, and I can't imagine how you might have missed it, yesterday did mark the third anniversary of our entry into Iraq.

 And that was the first attack on the World Trade Center, February 26th of 1993.

-One of the reasons that I'll not forget that aside from the event itself is February 26th, my father's birthday.
+One of the reasons that I'll not forget that, aside from the event itself, is February 26th, my father's birthday.

-So I always remember will remember that.
+So I always will remember that.

-So the media has created a template, they've got an action line for this, and they played it to the hilt.
+They've got an action line for this, and they played it to the hilt.

-This supposedly somebody said 10,000 allegedly protested in Portland, but they may not have known what they were protesting.
+Supposedly, somebody said 10,000 allegedly protested in Portland, but they may not have known what they were protesting.

 Call a protest and the people in Portland will show up just for the fun of it.

-Now let's put this so-called protest movement into perspective.
+Now, let's put this so-called protest movement into perspective.

-At the same time, we had 200 in New York, 800 in Japan, a thousand in Toronto, 200 in Oakland, 90 in Point Pleasant, Michigan, a thousand in Hollywood.
+At the same time, we had 200 in New York, 800 in Japan, 1,000 in Toronto, 200 in Oakland, 90 in Point Pleasant, Michigan, 1,000 in Hollywood.

-At the same time, 50,000 people mourned the death of slobo in Serbia.
+At the same time, 50,000 people mourned the death of Slobo in Serbia.

 And at the same time, 25,000 Spanish students went on a drinking binge across Spain.